Saranya Ponvannan: Career

 Saranya made her Tamil debut in Mani Ratnam's production Nayakan, as the female lead opposite Kamal Haasan in 1987.
 She made her first Telugu appearance in 1989 film Neerajanam; her Malayalam debut was in the same year with the film Artham starring opposite Mammootty.
-In 1996 almost during the end of her career as a lead actress she debuted in Kannada cinema in Appaji.

-After marriage in 1995, she quit from acting.
-However,in 1996 she acted with Ananthnag movie SAMAYAKKONDU SULLU in 2000 she appeared playing the lead role in the comedy television series, Veettukku Veedu Lootty, and subsequently accepted some supporting roles in other projects.
+In 1996, she made her Kannada debut with Appaji.
+After 1996, she quit from acting.
+In 2000 she appeared playing the lead role in the comedy television series, Veettukku Veedu Lootty, and subsequently accepted some supporting roles in other projects.
 During 2006 she appeared in family-drama serial Mugangal, which aired on Sun TV.